 Super Smart Energy Savers

-In the video below, Dominic Littlewood visits three families in Wales, Scotland and England and shows them how they could save money and energy in their homes.
+In the first episode of ‘What’s Watt’ below, Dominic Littlewood visits three families in Wales, Scotland and England and shows them how they could save money and energy in their homes.

 I'm Dominic Littlewood, and I'm here on behalf of Smart Energy GB to help families in Great Britain make positive changes to their energy habits.
 So, let's do it!